 Itacit’s learning management system content is not as vast as some other platforms out there.
 For example, it lacks a world-class editable library (or any content library).
 What Itacit does offer, however, is a basic learning management system that supports SCORM 1.2, SCORM 2004, AICC PowerPoint, HTML, audio, video, and PDF.

-With this learning management system, users can create training content with a drag and drop content editor.
+With this corporate e learning solution, users can create training content with a drag and drop content editor.
 Users can also set up learning paths for students.
 Itacit is particularly useful for content creators who are focused on compliance and training.

 In addition to training your employees, the Next Thought LCMS Learning Content Management System is also useful for training your partners so that your brand will be accurately and consistently represented.
 Unfortunately, the platform isn’t free and it includes a limited amount of features to help drive optimal training results.